We will edit this post as new updates become available, so check back again regularly.

 d.
 No offertory procession.

-f.
-No collection plates are to be used, but money/envelopes placed at collection points.
+e.
+No collection plates are to be passed around.

 Normal pastoral practice continues including Communion to sick persons in hospitals, aged care homes and private homes.